jaugustyn02/concurrency-theory/Dependency_Analysis_Tool/README.md

 <img src="outputs/test2_plot.png" alt="Result plot for test1" width="500"/>

-Program can also show the plot in separate window and save output graph as *.dot* file.
+Program can also show result plot in a separate window and save result graph in *.dot* file.

 ## Input file syntax
 Input file must follow this **rules**: